ChainAgnostic/CAIPs/CAIPs/caip-draft_near_protocol.md

 #### Reference Definition

 The definition for this namespace will use the `chain_id` as an identifier for each of the three NEAR Protocol chains.
 The format is a string equal to either `mainnet`, `testnet` or `betanet`.
-The chain identifier is appended by a [network id](https://chainid.network/).
+The chain identifier is appended by a [chain id](https://chainid.network).

 ## Rationale